 After the scheme matures, you can buy gold from the same jeweller for the amount you invested with them.
 The jeweller may add some bonus to the amount at the end and give you your jewellery on that added amount.

 Many people pick such schemes when they think of how to invest in gold but this method carries a couple of risks.

-One would be that we have seen many cases in the past where the jeweller collected money from its customers and at the end of the period they shut shop and ran away with the money.
+One would be that we have seen many cases in the past where the jeweller collected money from its customers and at the end of the period they shut shop.

 You need to be cautious and do a thorough background check of the jeweller.
 Making charges will be applicable here as well.
 Depending on the type of jewellery you want at the end, the charges will vary between 6-35%.